eelcodijkstra/pjs0/_lessons/les3.md

 ---

-## Programmeren in JavaScript - Les 3
+## Programmeren in JavaScript - Les 3: Rekenen

 Dit is de derde les in Programmeren in Javascript.
 Naast deze tutorials is er een uitleg via XXX.